Asante Empire: Adanse and the formation of Akan states

-By the 15th and 16th centuries, Adanse region had become the ancestral homeland of many Akan ruling lineages.
-The Agona of Denkyira originally occupied the region stretching from Asokwa westward of Obuase and Akrofuom to the confluence of the Oda and the Ofe rivers.
-The Asona, who later founded Ejisu (Edweso) and Offinso in Asante and also Akyem Abuakwa, traced descent from Kokobiante.
-The Assin Atandasu, the Asona of Kingdom of Assin, the Afutuakwa of Fosu, and the Aboabo of Assin Nyankomase traced their origins to the Pra–Kusa range.
-The Bretuo of Mampon and Kwahu, the Oyoko of Abadwum and Edubiase, and the Ekouna of Fomena also claimed Adanse as their homeland.
+According to Osei Tutu Agyeman Prempeh II, the Adanse were the most powerful and advanced of the early Akan groups and were remembered for establishing the first organized kingship in the region.
+Many southern Akan regarded the region as their ancestral homeland, as well as the origin of many ruling lineages.
+The Agona of Denkyira originally lived the area stretching from Asokwa west of Obuase and Akrofuom to the meeting of the Oda and Ofin rivers.
+The Asona, who later founded Ejisu (Edweso), Offinso, and Akyem Abuakwa, traced their ancestry to Kokobiante.
+The rulers of Assin Atandasu as well as the Asona of Apemanim, the Afutuakwa of Fosu, and the Aboabo of Assin Nyankomase traced their origins to the Pra–Kusa range.
+The Bretuo of Mampon and Kwahu, the Oyoko of Abadwum and Edubiase, and the Ekouna of Fomena also regard Adanse as the origin point where later lineages migrated from.